-☐ Assessment 3: Phone Interview
+□ Assessment 2: Phone Interview

 The interview will help the committee more completely assess interpersonal skills, oral communication, and goals for the degree.
-One member of the Admission Committee will conduct your interview.
+One member of the Admissions Committee will conduct your interview.
 The committee will use standard questions and ask additional questions specific to you, based upon review of your application, transcripts, recommendations, portfolio and qualifying assessment.
 You will also have the opportunity to ask your own questions.

-Upon receipt of your completed application, the Dept. of Educational Leadership will contact you to set up a time for the interview.
+Upon receipt of your completed application, the Educational Leadership Office will contact you to set up a time for the interview.
 Please make sure your application lists a phone number and e-mail address where you can be reached, and check your messages often.